jough13/jough13.github.io/recipes/sandwich-theory.md

 This legal definition is expansive, explicitly categorizing the burrito, the gyro, and the hot dog as sandwiches for the purpose of sales tax.
 This creates a legal ontology that prioritizes function (hand-held prepared food) over form (geometry).
 The Massachusetts court case White City Shopping Ctr., LP v.
 PR Restaurants, LLC offers a counter-narrative, where a judge ruled that a burrito is not a sandwich for the purposes of a lease exclusivity clause.
 This legal schizophrenia highlights the cultural tension inherent in the category: the "sandwich" is a contested space between the traditional European definition (bread slices) and the global reality of stuffed starches.
 For this report, we side with the New York tax code: the burrito is a sandwich, and thus eligible for the title.

 ### 1.3 The Ham Sandwich Theorem: A Topological Proof
 Moving from the legal to the mathematical, the sandwich exists as a measurable entity subject to bisection.
-The Ham Sandwich Theorem (Stone-Tukey Theorem) states that given *n* measurable objects in *n*-dimensional Euclidean space, it is possible to divide each of them in half with a single (*n*-1)-dimensional hyperplane.
+The Ham Sandwich Theorem (Stone-Tukey Theorem) states that given n measurable objects in n-dimensional Euclidean space, it is possible to divide each of them in half with a single (n-1)-dimensional hyperplane.

-In the case of a standard sandwich (*n*=3 dimensions), containing three ingredients (e.g., bread, cheese, and ham), there exists a single planar cut that can simultaneously bisect the volume of the bread, the volume of the cheese, and the volume of the ham.
+In the case of a standard sandwich (n=3 dimensions), containing three ingredients (e.g., bread, cheese, and ham), there exists a single planar cut that can simultaneously bisect the volume of the bread, the volume of the cheese, and the volume of the ham.
 This theorem provides the mathematical foundation for the "Perfect Cut."
 It confirms that regardless of the sandwich's asymmetry or the "lop-sidedness" of its construction, there is a theoretical plane of equilibrium.

 This mathematical truth underpins the structural analysis of the sandwich: a "great" sandwich must not only be edible but must possess a distribution of mass that allows for this theoretical bisection without catastrophic structural failure.
 A sandwich that cannot be cut (e.g., an overstuffed burrito that explodes upon incision) violates the spirit of the Ham Sandwich Theorem, suggesting a failure of assembly rather than a failure of geometry.